whole-communities-whole-health/wcwh-repo-template/README.md

 You have now created a copy of this template that the same files and folder structure as this template.

-## Manage access to your new repository
+## Manage Access to Your Repository

-If you created a private repository according to the steps above, you are by default the only one who can access it.
+If you created a private repository according to the steps above, you are by default the only person who can access it.
 To share your repository with other people within the WCWH organization on Github, follow the steps below.

 1. In your new repository, click settings from the menu at the top right, and "Collaborators and teams" from the sidebar on the left.
 Click the "Add teams" button and search for "researchers" in the pop up window.
 Choose "whole-communities-whole-health/researchers" when it appears.